 What is a POSH Policy at Workplace?

-The POSH Policy at workplace refers to Prevention of Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act.
-POSH Policy is a legislation enacted by the Government of India to address the issue of sexual harassment at workplaces.
+The meaning of the POSH Policy at the workplace is Prevention of Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act.
+POSH Policy is the legislation that the Government of India has put in place to tackle the problem of sexual harassment in the workplace.

-It aims to create a safe working environment for women and prevent any form of harassment, thereby promoting gender equality.
+Its goal is to provide a safe working environment for women and prevent any form of harassment, thus enhancing gender equality.

 What are the Key Provisions of the POSH Act 2013?